vtrlx/lgi/docs/tutorial.md

     local Gio = LuaGObject.Gio
     local GLib = LuaGObject.GLib

-To create an instance of the class, simply 'call' the class in the namespace as if it were a function:
+To create an instance of a class, simply 'call' the class in the namespace as if it were a function:

     local header_bar = Adw.HeaderBar()